ecliptik/ecliptik.github.io/_posts/2021-02-09-Launching-a-Gemini-Capsule.md

 ## Creating a Toolset

-Manually converting markdown posts, using `scp` to copy them to RTC, and putting together some basic `index.gmi` and `blog.gmi` files, and I had a live [gemini capsule](gemini://rawtext.club/~ecliptik/) and running.
+Manually converting markdown posts, using `scp` to copy them to RTC, and putting together some basic `index.gmi` and `blog.gmi` files, and I had a live [Gemini capsule](gemini://rawtext.club/~ecliptik/) and running.
 This was nice, but I wanted to publish posts on this blog to both Gopherspace and Geminispace together and needed something that would have some additional features,

 * Convert Jekyll markdown to Gopher and Gemtext
 * Create a 10 most recent posts page and an archive page of all posts